 Evaluate your travel agencies’ fill rates, cancelation rates, and other metrics.
 Are they meeting your needs considering the additional costs of stipends, lodging, and other relocation expenses?
 Are you having to cancel internal employees to ensure your travel professional works?
 You may need to consider a more flexible, cost-effective alternative.

-Mission Community Hospital in Los Angeles, California, reported a 19% fill rate from their agencies.
+A Los Angeles partner facility reported a 19% fill rate from their agencies.
 It’s hard to hire quickly with those odds.

 However, using CareRev’s platform, the hospital staffed 85% of its extra staffing needs during flu season.
 Not only could they reach a large pool of qualified candidates with a few clicks, they could “favorite” great candidates for recurring work.

 When you face a surge in volume, asking your employees to fill 20 extra shifts a day will send your labor costs through the roof.
 You can, however, evaluate your schedules across departments and facilities and float professionals from low-demand, overstaffed sites to high-demand, short-staffed facilities.
-A tool such as CareRev Cascade lets you communicate with your internal resource pool by sending open shifts they can quickly book on their mobile app.
+With CareRev, you can post open shifts that professionals can quickly book via our mobile app.

 If you still have shifts to fill after re-routing internal resources, expand to a flexible, external talent pool.
 CareRev provides a network of local, fully vetted per diem ER RNs, ICU RNs, Med Surg RNs, CNAs, Surgical Technicians, Radiologic Technicians, and CRNAs.
 Reach them through the mobile app in minutes—no cold-calling required.